AxelUser/blog/content/posts/004-deconstructors/index.md

 So, we will use `WordStat` instead of a tuple, but can we use deconstruction for our model?

-We are lucky, because we can add this feature to our type.
+We are lucky because we can add this feature to our type.
 All is needed is adding new public method `Deconstruct` with `out` parameters, that will be extracted during deconstruction:
 ```csharp
 public void Deconstruct(out string word, out int count)
 {